ashinzekene/chat-anon/README.md

 ## Chat Anon

-Chat Anon is a web application that lets you create and vote polls in your circles.
+Chat Anon is a web application that lets you create circles, add fellows to your circles and create polls specially for your circle fellows